 Ferrite bead impedance curve for part number MPZ1608B471A from TDK

-Because ferrite bead impedance is inductive near DC, ferrite beads can pass low frequencies and attenuate higher frequencies until you reach the ferrite bead's resonance.
-For this reason, a ferrite bead is sometimes placed on the power line coming into an electronic device as this can remove spurious high frequency noise present on a power connection.
+Because ferrite bead impedance is inductive at low frequencies and low impedance at DC, ferrite beads can pass low frequencies and attenuate higher frequencies until you reach the ferrite bead's resonance.
+For this reason, a ferrite bead is sometimes placed on a PCB connected to the power input coming into an electronic device as this can remove spurious high frequency noise present on the power connection.
+For higher current devices, a ferrite choke (a.k.a., ferrite core or ferrite ring) would be used directly on the power cord as it performs the same function.

-Most commonly in power systems with AC inputs, ferrite beads will not be used on the input power line.
-Instead, common-mode chokes and differential-mode filter circuits will be used, the latter involving an earth connection to pass differential AC noise to earth ground.
+Most commonly in power systems with 3-wire AC inputs, ferrite beads will not be used on the input power line.
+Instead, common-mode chokes and differential-mode filter circuits will be used directly on the power input circuitry (before any rectification or transformer), where the earth connection is used to pass differential AC noise to earth ground.
 The same applies on DC power lines coming into a system from a connector; the choke is used to suppress common-mode noise but with higher current ratings than would be found in a typical ferrite bead.
 However, at lower currents, ferrite beads could be attached directly to connector pins to suppress noise, but this should be tested against 0 Ohm resistors for power system response and radiated EMI.

 A ferrite bead should never be used in cases where the impedance spectrum of the ferrite overlaps with the power spectrum or channel bandwidth you need to provide to a load.
 This is best illustrated in two examples: